RaiaN/kohonen_som/README.md

 This program allows to cluster data using self-organizing maps.
-It learns either iterative or batch learning.
+There are two learning approaches implemented: iterative and batch.